chong-yao/naic/README.md

 *Attached image shows the confusion matrix for YOLOv11x-seg model on an 8-images per class validation split:*
 ![alt text](confusion_matrix_normalized_seg.png)

-### For the Vision Transformer:
+### Why Vision Transformer?
-Vision Transformers split the input image into patches, and then "transform" the patches into tokens (like words in LLMs)
+Vision Transformers split the input image into patches, and then "transform" the patches into tokens (like words in LLMs).

 ***"ViTs can capture relationships across the entire image in every layer"***

 Kuih may look visually similar (looking at kek lapis-kuih lapis & kuih seri muka-kuih talam similarities) BUT they have different textures that cannot be easily identified when only looking at a certain part of the image.

-ViTs use a 'self-attention' mechanism.
-That allows the model to relate long-distance relations between image regions, thus making for a suitable choice to classify kuih by **analysing the entire image together**.
-This means that even if a kuih looks slightly different across images, the ViT can still recognise it based on learnt patterns.
+- ViTs use a 'self-attention' mechanism to analyse the entire image, capturing textures and long-distance relationships between image regions.
+Thus, even if a kuih looks slightly different across images, the ViT can still recognise it based on learnt patterns.

-Vision Transformers perform well and more efficiently (even surpassing CNNs) only if they were pretrained on a large dataset.
+- Vision Transformers perform well and more efficiently (even surpassing CNNs) when pretrained on a large dataset.

-We have chosen the EVA-02 model 'eva02_base_patch14_224.mim_in22k' (from  Hugging Face and the Timm library) due to it being pretrained on the ImageNet 22k.
-Thus just like the CNN, is great at transfer learning over to smaller datasets
+- They perform well when pretrained on large datasets.
+We used the 'eva02_base_patch14_224.mim_in22k' model pretrained on ImageNet 22k.

 *Attached image shows an instance of training the ViT:*
 ![alt text](cy-train-vit.png)

-**Notice how fast the model converges even in the few few epochs?**
+**Notice how fast the model converges even in the first few epochs?**

 *Attached image below shows a separate instance of training the ViT:*
 ![alt text](terr-train-vit.jpg)

 **ViTs plateau very fast** (look at epoch 17).
-ViTs' fast convergence tends to bring the risk of overfitting too, thus we had to be careful and save the model at every epoch.
+ViTs' fast convergence tends to bring the risk of overfitting too; thus, we had to be careful and save the model at every epoch.

-## Finally, model ensemble
+## Final Output: Combining CNN and ViT

 **This is where we combined the outputs of the CNN and ViT to give an output.**

-We used a soft voting method to determine the final combined output of both models.
+A soft voting method determines the final combined output of both models.

-If both models agree with each other on the predicted class, then we just take that class.
+If the models agree, that class is chosen.

-If one model outputs a class (or NaN), another model the other, we will take the class with the highest confidence out of both models' predicted classes.
+If they disagree, the class with the highest confidence from either model is chosen.

-If both models give no output, then we will just leave that image blank.

 This hybrid approach outperformed solo models in classification tests.